MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMPrestageMedia.md

 ### -PrestartPackage

-If you specify a **-PrestartCommand**, use this parameter to specify a package for prestart content if needed.
+If you specify a **PrestartCommand**, use this parameter to specify a package for prestart content if needed.

 ```yaml
 Type: IResultObject